I admit that I do like a nicely folded T-shirt as much as the next person, but… really?

 Help me out here, people.
 I need someone to explain this to me.

 Oh, not the T-shirt folding process in general.
 I got that down.
+And I can see how the folder gadget works (nice diagram, guys!) – no, that’s not the issue.

 It’s the why that’s a little, um, obscure.